aws-samples/machine-learning-using-k8s/tensorflow-horovod-imagenet.md

     kubectl create -f ../training/distributed_training/dist_pvc.yaml
     ```

 1. Make sure that PV has been claimed by PVC under same namespace.
-You can verify that by running below command.
+You can verify that by running the command:

     ```
     kubectl get pv -n ${NAMESPACE}